MJoergen/nexys4ddr/dyoc/Episodes/ep17_-_Software_Interrupts/README.md

 insttruction, no additional changes are needed for this.

 Finally, we need to read the new Program Counter from the hardware vectors.
-This requires adding the lines 363-368 in cpu/datapath.vhd, as well as increasing the size of the addr\_sel control signal.
-Here we've added partial support for the NMI and RESET vectors too, even though they won't be fully implemented in this episode.
+This requires adding the lines 268-269 in main/cpu/datapath.vhd, as well as increasing the size of the addr\_sel control signal.

 ## 40 RTI